shrutisachan08/AutoEIT_Scoring/readme.md

 # AutoEIT Scoring System

-This project implements an automated scoring system for EIT (Engineering Interview Test) transcription responses.
+This project implements an automated scoring system for EIT transcription responses.
 It calculates a hybrid score (0–4) for each response based on:

 - Word overlap